 SpinRite has five (5) levels of operation, each building on the previous level.

-- Restore known good sectors.
-This level does everything that all of the other levels do and restores any areas that may have been previously marked as defective, but now are reliable.
+- Level 5 - Exercise storage media: This operational level should only be used on HDDs.
+This level does everything that all other levels do and restores any areas that may have been previously marked as defective but are now reliable.

 DynaStat Data Recovery screen from GRC SpinRite